 The academy has, in accordance with its funding agreement, applied some of its GAG to purchase fixed assets during the period under review.
-Accordingly there has been a transfer between restricted GAG funds and restricted fixed asset funds of £79,438 to reflect this.
-A transfer of £15,972 has also been made in regards to the repayment of the SALIX loan funded through GAG.
+Accordingly there has been a transfer between restricted GAG funds and restricted fixed asset funds of £43,746 to reflect this.
+Assets sold, from the restricted fixed asset fund, generated £4,800 that was transferred to unrestricted funds.

 Some of the devolved formula capital grant from the ESFA has been utilised to pay the amounts due on the capital loan from the Local Authority.
-Accordingly a transfer of £16,265 has been made between the devolved capital fund and the KCC loan within the restricted fixed asset funds.
+Accordingly a transfer of £16,517 has been made between the devolved capital fund and the KCC loan within the restricted fixed asset funds.

-NOTES TO THE FINANCIAL STATEMENTS - CONTINUED FOR THE YEAR ENDED 31 AUGUST 2020
+NOTES TO THE FINANCIAL STATEMENTS - CONTINUED FOR THE YEAR ENDED 31 AUGUST 2021